zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/time-series-forecasting/condas-intro.md

   ![](./../time-series-forecasting/images/environment_explorer.png " ")

-## Downloading a pre-built conda environment
+## **STEP 2:** Downloading a pre-built Conda Environment

-3. Choose from a list of conda environments
+1. Choose from a list of conda environments

 When you click on `Environment Explorer`, you will see each Explorer tab allowing you to filter on either the Data Science, Installed, or Published Conda environments.
 The Data Science Conda Environments tab shows a list of pre-built conda environments you can install.
 We offer several pre-built condas tailored for specific use cases such as general machine learning and data exploration.

   ![](./../time-series-forecasting/images/conda_environment_explorer.png " ")

-4. Install a pre-built conda environment
+2. Install a pre-built conda environment

 When you have decided on which conda environment to install, click `Install`, copy and execute the command in a terminal window.